Aliciaworld/Portfolio/README.md

-# Protfolio
+# Portfolio
-This protfolio is to show the projects that I put in my resume
+This portfolio is to show the projects that I put in my resume